Parkland Survivor Posts Photo Of ‘Shrapnel-Free Face’ While The District Resists Releasing Surveillance Videos

 Samantha Fuentes posted a photo of her face, proclaiming that her face is “finally shrapnel free!”
 In addition to the shrapnel in her face, she suffered from shrapnel in her legs and a bullet wound in her thigh, according to the Huffington Post.

 Fuentes added that “Regardless of the fact I look like I lost a fight, inside I’m winning in a way.
 I’ve been struggling so hard to love my face again, thank you for all your support.”

 In the photo, she has a large bandage on the right side of her face and can be seen smiling.

 The deadly Parkland school shooting that left 17 dead and 17 injured has rattled the entire country, renewing the debate on gun control.
-And in addition, people are still waiting for more answers.
+And, in addition, people are still waiting for more answers.
 The problem?
-The Broward school district is fighting for their right to not release surveillance footage of the shooting.
-This news shocked parents at the Marjory Stoneman Douglas High School, who all want the district to allow for full transparency in order that investigators may have all available pieces of information to work with, reported the Sun Sentinel.
+The Broward school district is fighting for its right to not release surveillance footage of the shooting.
+This news shocked parents at the Marjory Stoneman Douglas High School, who all want the district to offer full transparency in order that investigators may have all information available to work with, reported the Sun Sentinel.

 Some believe that the district refusing to release the videos goes against the Florida open-records law.
-The superintendent of the district, Robert Runcie, has apparently blocked parents and other people on social media who have criticized him and the district for their unwillingness to release the videos.
+The superintendent of the district, Robert Runcie, has apparently blocked parents and other people on social media who have criticized him and the district for the unwillingness to release the videos.

 My face is finally shrapnel free!
 Regardless of the fact I look like I lost a fight, inside I’m winning in a way.
 I’ve been struggling so hard to love my face again, thank you for all your support. pic.twitter.com/3Y7q7fNniq